g1mv/jsonic/readme.md

 # JSONic

-* Fast, small (no dependencies) JSON parsing library for rust.
+* Fast, small JSON parsing library for rust with no dependencies.

 * Work in progress: do ***NOT*** use in a production environment.